-During the 2015 Settlement period, there were 31 GreenPower accredited Products and 30 GreenPower Providers.
-The audit covers GreenPower Products that involved at least one transaction during 2015.
+During the 2016 Settlement period, there were 30 GreenPower accredited Products and 29 GreenPower Providers.
+The audit covers GreenPower Products that involved at least one transaction during 2016.

-During the 2014 Settlement Period there were 32 GreenPower accredited Products offered by 29 GreenPower Providers.
+During the 2015 Settlement Period there were 31 GreenPower accredited Products offered by 30 GreenPower Providers.

-During the 2015 Settlement Period the following changes occurred to GreenPower Providers and their GreenPower Products:
+During the 2016 Settlement Period the following changes occurred to GreenPower Providers and their GreenPower Products:

-- GO Energy Pty Ltd joined the GreenPower program and had one GreenPower Product accredited.
-There were no GreenPower sales in 2015; and - Simply Energy consolidated three GreenPower Products into one Simply Energy GreenPower.
+- Enova Energy Pty Ltd joined the GreenPower program and had one GreenPower Product accredited; - Neighbourhood Energy left the GreenPower program;

-2 The minimum GreenPower content of residential block-based Products is set at 647kWh/year.
+&lt;sup>2 The minimum GreenPower content of residential block-based Products is set at 647kWh/year.

-Although Macquarie Bank has an Accredited GreenPower product it reported no GreenPower sales in 2015.
+- Pacific Hydro changed its electricity retailing trading name to Tango Energy; - Perth Energy left the GreenPower program; and - Although Macquarie Bank has an Accredited GreenPower product it reported no GreenPower sales in 2016.

-Table 4 provides summary details of the 31 GreenPower Products offered during the 2015 Settlement Period (1 January to 31 December 2015).
+Table 4 provides summary details of the 30 GreenPower Products offered during the 2016 Settlement Period (1 January to 31 December 2016).